Become a Professional Development Unit Provider

 User Tutorials

-Professional Development Renewal Unit Provider System User Manual (opens in new window)
+Professional Development Unit Provider System User Manual (opens in new window)

 Username and Password Tips

-• Logging into the Secure Portal for the first time: The OPI Renewal Unit Provider System is housed within our Secure Portal.
+• Logging into the Secure Portal for the first time: The OPI Professional Development Unit Provider System is housed within our Secure Portal.
 The link to the Provider System via the Secure Portal is located on the OPI Providers Professional Learning webpage.
 In order to access this portal for the first time, you will need to “reset your password.”
 There are step-by-step instructions as to how to do this located underneath the sign-in boxes under “How to Reset Your Password and Other Frequently Asked Questions.”

 • Please note, you will only include the domain name when resetting your password.
 When you sign in after that, you will just use your username without the OPI\.